tomato42/ecpp-verifier/README.md

 ## Verifying primes in OpenSSH moduli file

-To verify you have primality ceritifacetes for all the primes in your OpenSSH moduli file, you can use ecpp with `-m` switch:
+To verify you have primality certificates for all the primes in your OpenSSH moduli file, you can use ecpp with `-m` switch:

     ./ecpp -m /etc/ssh/moduli